juju/docs/src/en/juju-coexist.md

 ## Windows

-The latest Windows version of Juju can be downloaded from [here][refreleases].
+The latest Windows version of Juju can be downloaded from [here][install].

 Unlike Linux and OS X binary releases, the Microsoft Windows version of Juju is bundled within an executable installer.
 Running this will walk you through a